ikhan100/Data-Analytics/README.md

-List of Projects in this portfolio:
+# List of Projects in this repo:

 1) SQL Covid-19 Data Exploration
 2) Python Movies dataset Correlation Analysis